-The final oral examination will be taken after completion of all other requirements for the degree but not earlier than six months after the qualifying examination.

-The final oral examination will include the subject covered by the dissertation and the field in which the dissertation is written, with particular attention to recent and significant developments in that field.
-The purpose is to ascertain whether or not the candidate has proposed a significant thesis in the dissertation and whether or not he or she has defended the dissertation adequately by offering appropriate and effective arguments and by marshaling relevant and convincing evidence.
+The final oral examination occurs following the completion of all other degree requirements, but not sooner than six months after the qualifying examination.
+This examination, covering the dissertation subject and the related field, places emphasis on recent and significant developments in the field.
+Its purpose is to assess the proposal of a substantial thesis in the dissertation and evaluate the candidate's ability to defend it with appropriate and effective arguments, supported by relevant and convincing evidence.

-The presentation and defense of a significant dissertation is the capstone of the work for the PhD degree.
-All other work toward the degree is preliminary to this presentation.
-The final oral examination results not only in a judgment on a single work of scholarship but also implicitly on the quality of the whole graduate education of the candidate.
-Because the final oral examination has this wider meaning, it is important that the committee satisfy itself that a significant thesis has been successfully defended
+The presentation and defense of the dissertation serves as the pinnacle of the PhD degree.
+The final oral examination is not just a judgment on a single scholarly work but implicitly reflects on the overall quality of the candidate's graduate education.
+Given its broader significance, the committee must ensure the successful defense of a substantial thesis.

-A vote of approval of the final oral examining committee must be unanimous, but in the case of a single dissenting vote, the case will be presented for decision to the University Council on Graduate Education.
-A candidate who fails the final examination shall be allowed one repeat examination unless the examining committee recommends against it by a majority vote.
-Regulations for committee structure, timing of registration before defense, and so forth for a repeat examination are the same as those applied to the initial examination.
+A unanimous vote of approval from the final oral examining committee is required.
+In the case of a single dissenting vote, the matter will be presented to the University Council on Graduate Education for a decision.
+A candidate failing the final examination is granted one repeat examination unless a majority vote from the examining committee recommends against it.
+Regulations for committee structure, timing of registration before defense, and other aspects for a repeat examination mirror those applied to the initial examination.